Neal Boortz

 Neal A Boortz Jr. (born April 6, 1945) is an American author, former attorney, and former libertarian radio host.
 His nationally syndicated talk show, The Neal Boortz Show, which ended in 2013, was carried throughout the United States.
 The content of the show included politics, current events, social issues, and topics of interest, which Boortz discussed with callers, correspondents, and guests.
 Boortz touched on many controversial topics.

 Boortz's first involvement with radio was in the 1960s, while he was a student at Texas A&M University, working as a local on-air personality at WTAW.
 After moving to Georgia, he became an avid listener of Atlanta's first talk radio station.
 Boortz became a regular caller to the morning talk show.
 When the show's host died, it created a job opening, which Boortz actively pursued.
 He was initially hired on a two-week "trial run", and later offered the permanent position.
 Boortz attended law school, earning a law degree in 1977.
 For some years he worked as both an attorney and as a talk show host.
 He eventually closed his law practice after 17 years to concentrate on his work in radio.

 Boortz has received many industry accolades.
 He was named as one of the "25 Most Important Radio Talk Show Hosts in America" by Talkers magazine, and one of "Georgia's 100 Most Influential People" by Georgia Trend.
 In 2009, Boortz was inducted into the Radio Hall of Fame.

 Boortz's first book was The Commencement Speech You Need To Hear in 1997, followed by The Terrible Truth About Liberals, in 1998.
 In 2005, he co-wrote The FairTax Book with Congressman John Linder, proposing to implement a variant of a national retail sales tax in lieu of other federal taxes.
 Boortz's involvement with the FairTax is covered in the documentary film An Inconvenient Tax.

 Biography

 Early life and education

 Boortz was born in Bryn Mawr, Pennsylvania, his mother's home.
-His father was a Marine Corps pilot, who served in World War II, the Korean War and Vietnam War.
+His father, Neal Adolph Boortz Sr., was a Marine Corps pilot, who served in World War II, the Korean War and Vietnam War.
 Describing himself as a "military brat", Boortz lived in many locations throughout the country (including the small community of Thrall, Texas).
 He spent his first two years of high school at Tustin Union High School in Tustin, California.
 The family then moved to Florida.
 Boortz graduated from Pensacola High School, in 1963.
 He attended Texas A&M University, but did not graduate.
 Boortz later attended John Marshall Law School, in Atlanta, Georgia, graduating in 1977 and passing the Georgia bar.